AlexPetrova/MoreLinqExtensions/README.md

 # LinqExtensions

-C# implementation of JS array function.
+C# implementation of JS array functions, using lazy enumeration.